Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

 # Obsolete

-## This repository is obsolete.
-It is no longer being actively maintained by the organisation
+## This repository is obsolete, it is no longer being actively maintained by the organisation

 ## The work/domain has been superseded by [the wholesale repository/domain](/Energinet-DataHub/opengeh-wholesale)